No results for ""

 Permanent flags

 Flags with no specified end date, or "permanent" flags, are part of the everyday operation of the application.
 They don't have a determined lifespan, so you shouldn't remove them as you would a temporary flag.
-In LaunchDarkly, you can designate a flag as “permanent” when you create it.
-To learn more, read Creating a feature flag.
+In LaunchDarkly, you can designate a flag as either "temporary" or "permanent" when you create it.
+To learn more, read Create a feature flag.

 Segments